Top 12 Quality Assurance Inspector Skills to Put on Your Resume

 1. ISO 9001

-ISO 9001 is an international standard that specifies requirements for a quality management system (QMS).
-It helps organizations ensure they consistently provide products and services that meet customer and regulatory requirements.
-For a Quality Assurance Inspector, it provides a framework and criteria for monitoring and improving product quality and performance.
+ISO 9001 sets the requirements for a quality management system (QMS).
+It helps organizations deliver consistent products and services that meet customer and regulatory expectations.
+For a Quality Assurance Inspector, it frames how to monitor, document, and improve quality and process performance.

 Why It's Important